overblog/GraphQLBundle/docs/annotations/index.md

-# Annotations
+# Annotations & PHP 8 attributes

-In order to use annotations, you need to configure the mapping:
+In order to use annotations or attributes, you need to configure the mapping:

+To use annotations, use the `annotation` mapping type.
 ```yaml
 # config/packages/graphql.yaml
 overblog_graphql: